ishanikax/design-portfolio/README.md

 This repository contains my design portfolio, showcasing UI design, digital illustrations, branding work, and visual communication projects.
 Every piece represents countless hours of exploration, iteration, and refinement.
 I am passionate about crafting design that feels intuitive, considered, and visually engaging, and I take pride in creating work that tells a clear story while reflecting strong technical and creative ability.
 This portfolio reflects my growth as a designer, my commitment to thoughtful visual problem solving, and my enthusiasm for creating meaningful and memorable digital experiences.

 All designs, images, and written content are © 2025 ishanikax.
 Redistribution, modification, or reuse of any content is strictly prohibited.

+# How to Access the Design Portfolio
+Click on the link at the top titled “Design-Portfolio” located above the README.
+This will open the full portfolio for viewing.